aaronj1335/aaronj1335.github.com/_posts/2013-06-15-the-problem-with-the-professors-code.md

  - `for l in infile`: iterate through the lines of the `infile` [file-like object][file]
- - `map(int, l.split())`: split the line on whitespace, and convert strings to numbers by apply the `int` function to each item
+ - `map(int, l.split())`: split the line on whitespace, and convert strings to numbers by applying the `int` function to each item
  - `lambda i: len(i) == 2`: this is a function that returns true if its input has length of 2
  - `filter(<length is 2>, <input as int arrays>)`: this filters out everything